22 Captivating Detective Books You Won’t Want to Put Down

 I was utterly charmed by this unique murder mystery!
 The premise is great – a detective duo has been given a stack of correspondence (text and emails) and asked to read through and determine who was murdered, why, and who was wrongly accused.

 Of course we readers get to come along for the ride – reading their post-it notes or texts to each other as they try to solve the mystery.
 I was desperately trying to solve it along with them but I was stumped!

 The ending was truly shocking and the many twists and turns had me flying through the story.
 I read part of it and listened to part.
 Both formats make for a wonderful experience!
-This is one I’ll be recommending for years to come!
+This is one I’ll be recommending this pick from the ultimate list of mystery books for years to come!

 One of the best debut mysteries I’ve read in recent years, Harper spun quite the web.
 Set in an old farming town in the Australian Outback, The Dry was actually two mysteries in one.

 When an old friend of Agent Falk ends up committing a double murder and homicide, he ends up in the town he hoped to never visit again.
 As he stays to investigate the current murder, memories and old enemies come out of the woodwork as he recalls what happened 20 years ago when he and his father were driven out of town.

 The Word is Murder (Hawthorne #1) by Anthony Horowitz

 Diana Cowper enters a funeral parlor to plan her own funeral and is found dead a few hours later.
 Daniel Hawthorne is a disgraced detective who needs a ghostwriter to document his life.
 He chooses Anthony Horowitz for this task.